Home / Collaborative Divorce

 Is the Collaborative Process Right for You?

-A collaborative divorce is not the same as a typical divorce, nor should it be confused with mediation.
+A collaborative Law is not the same as a typical divorce, nor should it be confused with mediation.
 When couples attempt mediation, the mediator is a neutral third party.
 If this method is unsuccessful at resolving divorce disputes, couples are left with two remaining choices, they can either attempt a divorce through collaboration or pursue settling their differences in court.

 The collaborative process is ideal for couples that desire to work together and avoid contentious or lengthy litigation.
 If the divorce is hostile or if there is any history of domestic violence, the collaborative divorce process is generally not suitable.